hu19891110/ithemes-exchange/readme.txt

 http://ithemes.com/codex/page/Exchange_Installation

 == Changelog ==

+= 1.10.7 =
+* Updated select-to-autocomplete JS from 1.0.5 to 1.0.9
+* Replaced update_plugins with manage_options to fix missing coupons and taxonomy menu items from WPMS installs.
+* Fixed bug breaking the ability to save billing as shipping when using Guest Checkout
+* Fixed bug in it_exchange_db_delete_all_sessions with miscalculated substring
+* Added title template part for content-product elements

 = 1.10.6 =
 * Added function that logs guest user out once they hit the confirmation page.